davzaman/autopopulus/dev/dev-README.md

 ## Testing
 The tests use `hypothesis`, which can be finicky.
 If it cannot satisfy asssumptions, just try running that individual test again.
-Maybe even try running another test and then run that test.
+Maybe even try running another test and then run that test, sometimes it refreshes the cache and you end up with different inputs that might crash your test.

+We also use `coverage` for test coverage.
+Run it: `coverage run -m unittest discover`
+Get report: `coverage report` or `coverage html`.
+Add `-i` to ignore errors.

 ## Dev Structure
 These are files I can use to run experiments/etc without them being tracked as part of the projecct.